Are you looking for a natural facial moisturizer that not only gives you soft skin but has other health benefits too?

 To soften it you just need to rub the butter between your fingers for a few seconds.

 Shea butter is oily but it is quickly absorbed.
-The oiliness can shock some people and they wipe it off immediately but there are two things to do to prevent the oiliness becoming a problem.
+The oiliness can shock some people and they wipe it off immediately but there are two things to do to prevent the oiliness from becoming a problem.

 Soft skin in the morning isn’t the only benefit though.
 Below I have listed all the benefits my customers have reported after using my shea butter facial emollient.